 God speaks to us through promises, warnings, invitations and demands

 The Bible contains promises, warnings, invitations, and demands by God.
 Some of these are general in nature, some are directed to a certain group of people.
 So, you should always carefully study how it applies.
 A good example of this is one of the most popular verses in the Bible: “For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and hope” (Jeremiah 29:11).
 If you put that on a tile and hang it on the wall, it is easy to forget the context.
-First, this was a promised given to Israel in exile, not to all people at all times.
+First, this was a promise given to Israel in exile, not to all people at all times.
 Second, there is a condition connected to it: they will have to turn to God first.

 God speaks to us through doctrine

-The Bible also contains doctrine, most of all in Paul’s letter.
+The Bible also contains doctrine, most of all in Paul’s letters.
 God’s truth is explained, and this is relevant to our lives.
-It is important to understand important issues like who God is, how bad sin is, why Jesus is a wonderful Savior, and what the role of the Holy Spirit is.
+It is important to understand major issues like who God is, how bad sin is, why Jesus is a wonderful Savior, and what the role of the Holy Spirit is.
 Faith is trusting and loving God, but to do this we also have to know some things.
 The doctrinal parts contain eternal truth that therefore are directly relevant to us today.